^

 Classification of HIV infection in children

-WHO recommends that four stages of the disease be distinguished:
+WHO recommends distinguishing four stages of the disease:

-In addition, recently offer to identify and the fifth stage of the disease - AIDS dementia.
+In addition, recently it has been proposed to identify a 5th stage of the disease - AIDS dementia.

 Diagnosis of HIV infection in children

-Most children born to HIV-infected mothers have antibodies to HIV in their blood (mothers).
-In this regard, serological methods of diagnosing HIV infection, based on the definition of IgG antibodies (ELISA), are not diagnostically significant up to 18 months of life, when the maternal antibodies are completely destroyed.
+Most children born to HIV-infected mothers have HIV antibodies (maternal) in their blood.
+In this regard, serological methods of diagnosing HIV infection based on the determination of IgG antibodies (ELISA) are not diagnostically significant until 18 months of life, when maternal antibodies are completely destroyed.

-Own specific antibodies appear in the child in 90-95% of cases within 3 months after infection, in 5-9% - after 6 months and in 0,5% - later.
-In children older than 18 months, the detection of serological markers is considered diagnostic.
+Own specific antibodies appear in a child in 90-95% of cases within 3 months after infection, in 5-9% - after 6 months and in 0.5% - later.
+In children over 18 months, detection of serological markers is considered diagnostic.

-Planned serological tests are performed at birth, at 6; 12 and 18 months of life.
-Getting two or more negative results at intervals of at least 1 month in a child without hypogammaglobulinemia at the age of 12 months and older is indicative of HIV infection.
+Routine serological examinations are performed at birth, 6; 12 and 18 months of life.
+Obtaining two or more negative results at least 1 month apart in a child without hypogammaglobulinemia aged 12 months or older indicates against HIV infection.

 Treatment of HIV infection in children

-The purpose of therapy for HIV infection is to maximize the patient's life and preserve its quality.
-Life expectancy without treatment in children is less than 6 months in 30% of cases, 75% of children survive to 6 years of age and up to 9 years of age to 50%.
+The goal of therapy for HIV infection is to prolong the patient's life as much as possible and maintain its quality.
+Life expectancy without treatment in children is less than 6 months in 30% of cases; with therapy, 75% of children survive up to 6 years and 50% - up to 9 years.

-It is necessary to conduct complex strictly individualized therapy of patients with HIV infection, with careful selection of antiretroviral drugs, timely treatment of secondary diseases.
-The treatment plan is constructed taking into account the stage of the pathological process and the age of the patients.
+It is necessary to conduct complex, strictly individualized therapy of patients with HIV infection, with careful selection of antiretroviral drugs, timely treatment of secondary diseases.
+The treatment plan is built taking into account the stage of the pathological process and the age of the patients.

 Treatment is carried out in three directions: